 - In some cases there may be dozens of pustules on a single leaf

 - Severely affected leaves often turn yellow and fall prematurely

 - Pustules also sometimes form on leaf stalks (petioles), stems and, rarely, on flowers and fruit

 - Heavy infection often reduces the vigour of the plant.
 In extreme cases (e.g. with antirrhinum rust) the plant can be killed

 The RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.

-Detailed recommendations are given in the profiles available for rust diseases of individual plants and crops.
+Detailed recommendations are given in the profiles available for rust diseases of individual plants and crops - see the links in the 'Biology' section, below.
 General recommendations are as follows:

 - The development of the disease can sometimes be slowed by picking off affected leaves as soon as they are seen, provided that this involves just a small number of leaves.
 Removing leaves in large numbers is likely to do more harm than good

 - Provide conditions that encourage strong growth, but avoid an excess of nitrogen fertiliser as this results in soft, lush growth that is easily colonised by rust

 - The leaves of plants affected by rust could be composted in spring and early summer, as the spores produced then are generally short-lived and should be killed by home composting systems (particularly if the material is left long enough so that it is fully degraded).
 In late summer and autumn some rusts (usually those affecting deciduous plants) produce overwintering spores.
 These spores are often very resilient, so at this time it would be better to dispose of affected material by other means